solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

   A payer does not include `SetProgramRebatableAccountWriteFees` in the transaction.
 The transaction includes one or more accounts with PRAW fees.
   Then the transaction is failed with an error `ProgramRebatableAccountWriteFeesNotPaid`.
-The program is not executed at all.
+The transaction is not executed.
   The payer ends up paying only other fees.

 * Fees paid no rebates case: